 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage and grade has changed.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above, such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, or chemotherapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.